richard-smith-67/Fast-800/docs/index.md

 13.00 - 2 egg omelette, handful of mushrooms, 1/4 onion, 3 slivers of cheese, handful of edamame beans, handful of broccoli.
 Actually stuffed.

+18:30 Same curry and amount as yesterday, handful of brocolli and edamame beans.
+Lemon tea.

+19.55 Want lots of wine.
+Listen to loud music instead.